dpnp.reshape

 • a ({dpnp.ndarray, usm_ndarray}) -- Array to be reshaped.

-• newshape (int or tuple of ints) -- The new shape should be compatible with the original shape.
+• shape (int or tuple of ints) -- The new shape should be compatible with the original shape.
 If an integer, then the result will be a 1-D array of that length.
 One shape dimension can be -1.
 In this case, the value is inferred from the length of the array and remaining dimensions.

-• order ({"C", "F"}, optional) -- Read the elements of a using this index order, and place the elements into the reshaped array using this index order.
+• order ({None, "C", "F", "A"}, optional) -- Read the elements of a using this index order, and place the elements into the reshaped array using this index order.
 "C" means to read / write the elements using C-like index order, with the last axis index changing fastest, back to the first axis index changing slowest.
 "F" means to read / write the elements using Fortran-like index order, with the first index changing fastest, and the last index changing slowest.
-Note that the "C" and "F" options take no account of the memory layout of the underlying array, and only refer to the order of indexing.
+Note that the "C" and "F" options take no account of the memory layout of the underlying array, and only refer to the order of indexing. order=None is an alias for order="C".
+"A" means to read / write the elements in Fortran-like index order if a is Fortran contiguous in memory, C-like order otherwise.
+Default: "C".

 Returns: